collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 </td><td>

-### Doing Multiple Things at Once

-There is an overall theme to this talk.
-The theme is about doing multiple things at once.
-The way to do that is through something called "branches".
-If you learn to use branches, you've won half the battle.
-As you take on more responsibility, branches will give you the freedom to do multiple things at the same time:
+### Collaborative Development Models

+There are two collaborative development models:
+* “Shared Repository” Model (usually an organization but could also be a user account repo)
+* “Fork and Pull” Model

+How you contribute to a repo will depend on whether you have read/write access.
+If you have read/write access to a repo, you can contribute directly to the repo, which is the "Shared Repository" Model.
+If you do not have read/write access to a repo, you will need to fork the repo to your user account, which is called the "Fork and Pull" Model.

 </td></tr>